 Copilot

-Understanding Microsoft Copilot Options | Copilot with Commercial Data Protection | Copilot for Microsoft 365 |
+Understanding Microsoft Copilot Options | |

-GPT Large Language Model | Yes | Yes |
+GPT Large Language Model | Yes |

-Web Grounding (AI-powered Web Search, Answers & Content Generation) | Yes | Yes |
+Web Grounding (AI-powered Web Search, Answers & Content Generation) | Yes |

-Enterprise-Grade Data Protection | Yes | |
+Enterprise Data Protection | Yes |

 AI included within other university-supported tools